-Students interested in becoming a registered dietitian should apply to the Nutrition Science/DPD program upon completion of the following courses: Chem 122/123, Bio 110, English Comp 160 and 161, HN 196 and Soc 100/Psych 100 OR Comm 100.
+Students interested in becoming a registered dietitian should apply to the Nutrition Science/DPD program upon completion of the following courses: English Composition I and II, Biology, Anatomy & Physiology I and II, Chemistry 122, 123, 124, 125, 232, Nutrition, College Algebra, Intro to Psychology, Sociology and Public Speaking.

-Please note that as of January 2024, the Commission on Dietetic Registration will require students to have a Masters' degree in order to sit for the Registration Examination for Dietitians.
+Please note that as of January 2024, the Commission on Dietetic Registration will require students to have a Masters' degree (in any area) in order to sit for the Registration Examination for Dietitians.